Things to Consider When Choosing to Join the Marine Corps

 Junior enlisted Marines (those who are on their first enlistment) who are assigned to Japan or Okinawa have more assignment restrictions.
 The tour length for unmarried junior Marines is two years (except for Camp Fuji, which is a 12 month "remote" tour for everybody).
 First-term married Marines (or first-term Marines with dependents) serve a 12-month unaccompanied tour.
 In a very few cases, these Marines may be approved for a 24 month accompanied tour.
 All other Marines served the standard tour lengths, which is 36 months for accompanied and 24 months for unaccompanied.

 While the normal Marine Corps assignment locations are rather limited, Marines (in any job), in the rank of E-2 through E-8 can volunteer for the Marine Corps Security Guard program, and be assigned to 12-month or 18 month assignment tours in more than 120 countries throughout the world in embassies and consulates with the United States Department of State.

 Depending upon your MOS, you will have more or fewer opportunities for additional education, quicker advancement, and bonus pays.

 You should definitely prepare yourself physically for not just the physical fitness test, but also your body for rucking, obstacle courses, and other load bearing activities.

 During times of conflict, you can count on deployments to war zones.
 Riding on a United States Navy Amphibious ship is also part of the equation when deployments are considered.

 Depending upon where you live, the quality of life can swing especially if a junior Marine living in the barracks.
 Understand this when signing on the dotted line and joining to serve your country as it will largely depend on your personality and abilities to how you handle living in the Marine Corps.

 Understand what time in service and time in rank mean and be prepared for advancement exams when they present themselves.
 Also getting into trouble and having Nonjudical Punishment (NJP) can negatively affect your ability to advance with your year group and fellow Marines.

 There are many educational programs for both enlisted Marines and Officers for college degrees and advanced degrees.
 By applying and being a competent Marine can be rewarded with free college.

-- Enlisted Commissioning Programs - These free college programs also offer advancement into the officer ranks.
+Free college programs also offer advancement into the officer ranks.
 Set yourself apart while enlisted and make yourself eligible for officer promotions.